Offered September through May!

-WisCorps & Myrick Park Center have stringent safety protocol in place.
-We have reduced to 25% operating capacity to ensure ample room for social distancing.
-Face coverings are required.
+WisCorps & Myrick Park Center are following current CDC guidelines.
+Face coverings are required indoors.
 Teachers or children must stay home if they are not feeling well or must be picked up immediately if not feeling well throughout the day.
-Teachers will teaching and reinforce good hygiene practices and hand washing.
-Close contact will be minimized and cleaning protocols are significantly enhanced.
+Teachers will teach and reinforce good hygiene practices and hand washing.
+Close contact will be minimized and cleaning protocols are in place.

 Who will be supervising campers?